dotnet/iot/src/devices/KeyMatrix/README.md

 * Using diodes(eg. 1N4148) for each button prevents "ghosting" or "masking" problem.

-* N pull-down resistors (or similar network resistor) and a ground pin is optional if your MCU already have it in input pins.
+* Input pins need pull-down resistors connect to ground if your MCU don't have it.

 * If your key matrix doesn't work well, try to swap output and input pins.